Hot weather guidelines

 - Limit time outdoors between 11 a.m. and 4 p.m. when temperatures and UV radiation are most intense.
 Offer regularly scheduled rest periods.

-- When outdoors, stay in the shade whenever possible (natural or artificial structures).
+- When outdoors, stay in the shade whenever possible.

-- When in the sun cover up.
-Ensure children wear a wide brimmed hat, UV protective sunglasses, and light and loose-fitting clothing.
+- When in the sun, ensure children wear a wide brimmed hat, UV protective sunglasses, and light and loose-fitting clothing.

 - Be sure children are well hydrated.
-Plain water is the liquid of choice; diluted fruit juice is okay.
+Plain water is the drink of choice.

-- Check regularly on infants and young children to be sure they stay cool and hydrated.
+- Check regularly on infants and young children to ensure they stay cool and hydrated.

 - Sunscreens/insect repellent are not recommended for infants under six months of age.
 Keep babies under one year of age out of direct sunlight.